LikhitaPulijala/500Portal/README.md

 }
 ```
 email - the new customer’s email address.

-tenant_id - the account id of the customer account in 500 portal
+tenant_id - the account id of the customer account in 500 portal.

 user_id - the user id of the customer account in 500 portal

 Then the 500portal shall route to the app’s home page as below